App-Dev-League/Devnetic/README.md

     }
 }
 ```
 The "attributes" attribute is an array with objects containing all of the snippet's parameters.
+All of the ID's must be different, and currently, only type "input" is supported